debops/debops/docs/defaults-detailed.rst

 .. _nginx__ref_http_robots_tag:

 ``robots_tag``
-  Optional, string.
+  Optional, list of strings or string.
 Value of the ``X-Robots-Tag`` HTTP header field.
 Set to ``{{ omit }}`` to not send the header field.
 Defaults to :any:`nginx__http_robots_tag`.